recordstuff/bretts-services/Readme.md

 [Giving Context to AI](https://github.com/recordstuff/bretts-services/blob/master/Services/ChatService.cs)

 [The Client That Hits The llmstr AI Server](https://github.com/recordstuff/bretts-services/blob/master/Utilities/LmStudioClient.cs)

+## AutoMapper Is Gone -- Here is Mapperly

+I was a big fan of AutoMapper some years ago.
+Jimmy Bogard's library was a great way to avoid writing boilerplate mappings.
+After the big security vulnerability in AutoMapper, and ESPECIALLY since you now have to register it and continually update your licnese to be valid, It was getting way too cumbersome.
+Mapperly seems to be the replacement for AutoMapper, and it is a compile-time source generator that creates the mapping code for you.
+It is fast, and it is free.

 ## What We Serve
 This serves three applications: